S2AxisFieldHarmonic edit page

 Now the actual command to get sAF1 of type S2AxisFieldHarmonic

-sAF1 = S2AxisFieldHarmonic.approximation(nodes, y)
+sAF1 = S2AxisFieldHarmonic.interpolate(nodes, y)

 sAF1 = S2AxisFieldHarmonic